pygumby/progfun1-course-notes/README.md

-# Notes on "Functional Programming in Scala"
+# Notes on "Functional Programming Principles in Scala"

 ## Overview
 These are the notes I took while participating Martin Odersky's Coursera course "Functional Programming in Scala".
 This course can be found at https://www.coursera.org/learn/progfun1/.